 Christa Therrien- Lower School Class of 2026 Teacher.
 Christa earned a B.A. in Sociology and Anthropology and holds her Master’s Degree in Waldorf Education from Antioch University.
 She has over ten years of Waldorf teaching experience as an early childhood and class teacher.
 Christa was first on our faculty from 1997-2005 and returned to our faculty in 2011.

 Michael Whitney-High School Practical Arts Teacher.
 Michael graduated from Pratt institute in 1994 with a BA in Industrial design.
 He worked for many years fabricating cabinets and furniture in Brooklyn.
 During those years he found time to have three kids and create hundreds of one of a kind functional products using found objects.
-This year he will be completing his Waldorf training at the Alkion Center in Hawthorne Valley.
+He completed his Waldorf training at the Alkion Center in Hawthorne Valley in 2016.
 He currently lives in Schuylerville and hopes to continue singing with the Skidmore chorus.
 Michael joined our faculty in 2014

 Cynthia Wright -High School Fine Arts Teacher and Guidance Coordinator.
 Cynthia holds a Bachelors degree in Fine Arts from Houghton College and a Masters in Arts Education from the University of Illinois.
 A painter, sculptor, and puppet maker, she completed her Waldorf Teacher training certification from the Center for Anthroposophy.
 Cynthia joined our faculty in 2000.